iarahealth/STT/doc/Checkpoint-Inference.rst

    $ python -m pip install webrtcvad

-Note that if your goal is to evaluate a trained model and obtain accuracy metrics, you should use the evaluation module: ``python -m coqui_stt_training.evaluate``, which calculates character and word error rates, from a properly formatted CSV file (specified with the ``--test_files`` flag.
+Note that if your goal is to evaluate a trained model and obtain accuracy metrics, you should use the evaluation module: ``python -m iara_stt_training.evaluate``, which calculates character and word error rates, from a properly formatted CSV file (specified with the ``--test_files`` flag.
 See the :ref:`training docs <intro-training-docs>` for more information).

 Single file (aka one-shot) inference
 ------------------------------------